 If a parent wishes to relinquish their parental rights to their child, the family court judge will ask for the specific reasons for the request.
 The most common circumstances in which the court might grant a parents’ request to relinquish their parental are when the child is adopted by another, such as a stepparent or new adoptive parents.

 Whether voluntary or involuntary, the termination of parental rights is not something that the Family Court takes lightly.
-Seth Harris, a senior associate with PMK’s family law division is available to assist with any legal cases related to the termination of parental rights or any other family law needs.
+Seth Harris, senior associate with PMK’s family law division is available to assist with any legal cases related to the termination of parental rights or any other family law needs.
 For more information, go to https://www.hawaiilegal.com/practice-areas/family-law-2/.

 Partner R. Laree McGuire was a featured panelist at the April 1st Hawaii Chapter Community Association Institute Webinar, “Fire & Life Safety; Sprinklers Updates.”
 McGuire spoke about Ordinance 21-3 which addresses fire safety, sprinkler system and alarm requirements and emergency plans for residents.